tabakuj/immu-be/README.md

 ---

 ### 1. Prerequisites, Run test and Build image
-I assume that Golang is installed on the machine and docker is also installed.
+I assume that Golang and Docker is installed on the machine you are trying to run this from.

 * To run test please use the follow:
     ```shell
         #cd path to  solution
         go test -v ./...
     ```
-* We might need to update the configuration setting for this
+* We might need to update the configuration setting for this <br>
+    `config/default.yaml` is the configuration file.
     ```
     ImmuDbUrl: ""
     ImmuDbApiKey: ""